If your question is not answered below, email firstname.lastname@example.org.

 This program is open admission; no application or matriculation is required for registration.
 (International students have separate visa application considerations.
 Please see information below under "Prospective International Students.")
 Committed students at any level of experience are welcome to participate in this program.

 Your workload and time commitment will depend on how many courses you take during a semester.
 Classes meet once a week, but you should also set aside time outside of class to complete assigned projects.

 Registered students have access to equipment reserved for the class in which they are currently registered.
 Policies, procedures, and equipment reservations are made available by the Media Studies and Film Production Office at 66 Fifth Avenue, 4th floor.

-Students must select "Certificate" when prompted to select course status.
-Doing so ensures that your registration as a certificate student is recognized.
-Certificate students pay the noncredit tuition cost per course, plus a $60 registration fee per semester.
+You can register for courses through the continuing education registration site.
+Payment is due at the time of registration.
+You must select "Certificate" when prompted to select course status to ensure that your registration as a certificate student is recognized.
+Certificate students pay the noncredit tuition cost per course, plus a $80 registration fee per semester.

-Anyone beginning the certificate courses before fall 2013 would be eligible for a certificate under the old requirements (Digital Editing: Fundamentals can be taken instead of Film 5: Postproduction Workshop, and Cinematography and Lighting can be taken instead of Film 2: Intermediate Film Lab).
+Anyone who began taking certificate courses before fall 2013 would be eligible for a certificate under the old requirements (Digital Editing: Fundamentals can be taken instead of Film 5: Postproduction Workshop, and Cinematography and Lighting can be taken instead of Film 2: Intermediate Film Lab).